mcjkurz/qhchina/docs/_posts/2025-04-16-new-release-qhchina.md

 pip install qhchina
 ```

-Check out our [documentation](/pkg_docs/) for detailed guides on getting started with qhchina.
+Check out the [documentation](/pkg_docs/) for detailed guides on getting started with qhchina.
 More updates and new features coming soon!